kwotsin/mimicry/README.md

 -----
 ## Installation
+The library can be installed with:
 ```
 pip install torch-mimicry
 ```
+See also [setup information](https://mimicry.readthedocs.io/en/latest/guides/introduction.html) for more.

 ## Example Usage
 Training a popular GAN like [SNGAN](https://arxiv.org/abs/1802.05957) that *reproduces reported scores* can be done as simply as: